If you've blocked our ad, please consider unblocking it.

 Michigan is the internal name for the New Mexico track.

-A small cluster of strings suggests that Speedway was intended to save player ghost data on a memory pak, much like Mario Kart 64.
+At 0x18C0F0C in the ROM is a small cluster of strings that suggests Speedway was intended to save player ghost data on a memory pak, much like Mario Kart 64.
 The final game cannot save ghost data at all.

 WON ghost token (%d/21) MSU-GHOST Mickey Minnie Donald Daisy Goofy Pete Huey Duey Louie Ludwig %s %s Slot : %d Size : %d %s %s Time: %02d:%02d.%02d Slot : %d Size : %d %s %s Pak Free : %d MORE MORE PAK PAGE LOAD GHOST SAVE GHOST ERASE FILE TASK DONE NO PAK PAK ERROR PAK FULL YES NO RETRY ABORT SAVE TO SG SAVE GHOST EXIT MSU-GHOST MSU-GHOST MSU-GHOST